 It would also be lovely for baking recipes, or to fill crepes.

 3. How do I pick a good peach?
 Do the squeeze test!
 You’ll know a ripe peach by how much it gives when you squeeze it.
 I recommend squeezing around the top where the stem was.
 If it starts to give, then you know you have a winner!

 Your jam should last you six months in the freezer and up to 1 week in the refrigerator.
 If you’re like my family though, that won’t be a problem.
 We could go through a jar in no time just using it for breakfast alone.

 This jam can definitely be frozen.
 In fact I suggest you freeze some just in case you can’t eat it all in time.
 It is also wonderful to pull out for gifts.

 - Can I Freeze Peaches to Make Jam Later?Yes!
 This can save you some time and money.
 If you happen to come across a great deal on peaches and you buy a bunch of them.
 Then peel,chop, and put them in a lemon water bath before freezing.
 Then all you have to do is thaw them out when are ready to cook your jam.
-Fresh, then frozen peaches are also fantastic in this peach bellini recipe.
+Frozen is also wonderful in my peach bellini recipe.

 - Combine all ingredients in the Instant Pot, toss until combined.

 - Cook a manual high pressure mode for 1 minute.
 Allow pressure to release naturally.

 - Remove lid, and switch the instant pot to saute mode.
 Saute for about 15 minutes or until thickened, and most of the liquid is evaporated.